We Help Beneficiaries of a Trust

 Often times, a trust and its amendments are examined more closely after a settlor or grantor dies.
-Beneficiaries or other persons interested in the estate of or the trust estate of the deceased settlor or grantor find out drastic changes were made or that they have been disinherited and none of it makes any sense.
-A lawsuit may be filed contesting such changes or amendments when the settlor was suffering from dementia or other mental issues that made them unable to understand the effect of the amendment (lack of mental capacity) or was so weak or infirm they could not resist the pressures of another and signed a document they would not have otherwise signed (undue influence).
+A lawsuit may be filed contesting if changes or amendments were made when the settlor was suffering from dementia or other mental issues that made them unable to understand the effect of the amendment (lack of mental capacity).
+This can also be true if the settlor was so weak or infirm they could not resist the pressures of another and signed a document they would not have otherwise signed (undue influence).

 Signing a Trust & Trust Amendment Requires “Mental Capacity”